Cecilio Báez: Early life and career

 Dr. Cecilio Báez González was born in Asunción, capital of Paraguay on February 1, 1862.
 His parents were Nicholas Báez and Faustina González.
 His brothers were Otoniel, Benjamin, Modesta and Restituta Báez González.

 He was married for 25 years to Marcelina Allende of Caazapa, daughter of Polycarpo Allende and Rosario Monges.
 They had 14 children, including Amadeo Báez Allende, Arminda Báez Allende, and Nicolas Báez Allende.

 He studied at National College of the Capital in 1878.
 After a year, he served as an intern at Santa Rosa for the monthly sum of 25 patacones.

 He was in the first class in which the National University of Asuncion issued the first three diplomas of doctors in Law and Social Sciences on July 15, 1893.
 The diplomas were handed out in the following order: Cecilio Báez González, Gaspar Villamayor and Emeterio González.

 He had a love of writing, which he expressed as a journalist and writer and was also dedicated to teaching and politics.

-He served as dean of law, gave lectures in history, and was dean and rector of the National University.
+He served as dean of law, gave lectures in history, and was dean of the National University.

-During the government of José Félix Estigarribia, he was appointed Honorary Perpetual Rector of the Universidad Nacional.
+During the government of José Félix Estigarribia, he was appointed Honorary Perpetual Dean of the Universidad Nacional.
 During his long career, he received several international honors, including membership in the Society of Social Sciences of Philadelphia in the United States, the Academia de Historia Havana and Société Académique de l'Histoire International Paris.

 His written works included essays on civil liberties, autocracy in Paraguay, José Gaspar Rodríguez de Francia and dictatorship in South America, and a survey history of Paraguay.

 He wrote several legal and historical works.
 He was known as Master of the Paraguayan Youth.
 He created one of the most comprehensive libraries of Paraguay.
 He died in Asuncion on June 18, 1941, at the age of 79 years.